Valheim Mistlands (opens in new tab): The new biome

 Swamp crypts will also contain withered bones.
 You'll need to find 10 withered bones to summon Bonemass at his altar.

 Bonemass has three attacks.
 He has a melee strike he'll use up close.
-He also has a toxic attack which fills the air and does severe poison damage if you're caught in it.
+He also has a toxic vomit attack which fills the air around him and does severe poison damage if you're caught in it.
 His third attack is summoning, and he'll summon skeletons, blobs, and oozers to join the fight.

 With the toxic attack doing so much damage, you'll want to have plenty of poison resistance mead with you, so you should unlock the cauldron and fermenter long before you think about tackling this boss.
+Frost arrows require visiting the Mountains biome to gather the obsidian and freeze glands, so you'll also need frost resistance mead to survive the cold.

 After defeating Bonemass, placing his trophy on the sacrificial stone will grant you a power that increases your resistance to physical damage.